smajda/todo_django/README.md

 **3: I'm A Better Web Dev**

 Tying into the previous three, accomplishing a project like this has shown me a lot of new ways to solve challenges.
 Having gone through database managment, UI design, login authentication and deployment for a simple project like this gives me new appreciation for the many web applications that I rely on.
-The fact that I accomplished this feels me with determination to learn new things and move on to tackle new, bigger, better projects.
+The fact that I accomplished this feels me with the spirit to learn new things and move on to tackle new, bigger, better projects.

 # Resources & References
 **Other people's code**